michaelbarley/new-starter-demo-project/3_Vue.js_refactor.md

 **LoginForm**: A standalone component representing a user login form.
 It encapsulates fields like username and password and possibly options for social login or forgot password.

 **Footer**: The footer of the page, containing various information and links.
 It's a standard component for virtually every website.
-- **Contact**: A subcomponent of the Footer.
-It represents the contact information section, typically containing email, phone number, and address.
-- **GetHelp**: A subcomponent of the Footer.
-This section provides help-related links, such as FAQs, return policy, or customer support.
-- **OurStores**: A subcomponent of the Footer.
-It represents a section displaying physical store locations if applicable.
-- **Newsletter**: A subcomponent of the Footer.
-This section allows users to subscribe to the site's newsletter, fostering ongoing engagement.

 By breaking down our static HTML site into these reusable components, we ensure that each piece of functionality is encapsulated, maintainable, and easy to manage.
 If we need to change the appearance or functionality of one of these components, we only have to make the change in one place.
 This approach promotes consistency across the site, reduces the likelihood of errors, and makes the code easier to understand and work with.